thtran97/Semantic-Segmentation/README.md

 * [5 July 2019](https://github.com/kuro10/Semantic-Segmentation/tree/928f7b5b16fff1d7502bfe365353dd5c761abffe) : This version is the implementation of FCN-Alexnet, U-Net and FCN-8s (based on VGG16-Net), training with Kitti Road Dataset.
 Also, transfer learning and fine tuning are applied when using FCN-8s (restore weights from file [vgg16.npy](https://github.com/machrisaa/tensorflow-vgg), another solution is to use the checkpoint [vgg_16.ckpt](https://github.com/tensorflow/models/tree/master/research/slim) that will be developped in the future).
 The idea about "caching the frozen layers" is tested but not really work yet, this idea will be also developped in the future.

 * [9 July 2019](https://github.com/kuro10/Semantic-Segmentation/tree/99b821353d957016ecc2a3873303f3e9d730c5f8): This version update the demos for training and predicting with Kitti Road Dataset, by using FCN-AlexNet, U-Net and FCN-8s (demos in files notebook *.ipynb*).
 However, there is also some bugs with the save and restore the model.
-In fact, the model cannot be restored when using the module **tf.train.Saver**, but it works if i use the module **tf.saved_model**.
+In fact, the model cannot be restored when using the module **tf.train.Saver**, but it works if I use the module **tf.saved_model**.

 ## References